 No good story line pre-schedules the children for 8th of November.
 It is, however, consistent with urgency and hope.
 Berith did not necessarily die during childbirth.
-Rather, childbirth may have toyed with some other condition she had, or she could have been otherwise ill, and declining.
+Rather, childbirth may have toyed with some other condition she had, for a slower decline.

 Now, transatlantic telegraph was first available ca 1866.
 Norway was an early adopter of national coverage and did so by 1870.7 Telephone connection between Bayfield and Ashland Wisconsin happened in 1880.8 Therefore, even if the effort needed to be cobbled, it appears that in 1887, the Hemmingson family in Wisconsin could have sent a timely message to family in Nordland.

 If the message was that she had already passed, would the sender, who had just trudged to the Telegraph Office in wicked winter conditions, opt to book his children on the next boat out?
 We think not.
 Sounds more like “hurry dear ones, for your mama is failing”

 We have not found where she is buried.
 We do know of her weather and realize she may have a unique spot, unmarked, or one never etched.
 Ole died in 1903.
 He is not with his second family.
 Nor have we found Harald, Marie, or George, who predeceased him; we feel they are wrapped safe in their parents’ arms, somewhere obscure.
 We must find them to know if Henriette and Mathias ever saw their mother again.

 With a nod to Harald, Marie and George: “Harry” died in a logging accident that “Matt” unfortunately witnessed.
 Marie succumbed to tuberculosis around 1898.
 Appendicitis took George around 1901, a couple of years before Ole passed.